AhmadBaraWirayudha/Elderly-Assistant/README.md

 Most AI tools overwhelm elderly users with dense menus, tiny buttons, and walls of text.
 **Elderly Assistant does the opposite.**

 One screen.
-Three big input modes — **Speak, Type, Photo**.
+Three big input modes: **Speak, Type, Photo**.
 Every answer is spoken aloud.
 No confusion.
 No clutter.

 Built on Gemini 2.5 and LangChain RAG, it routes each query to the right model
-automatically: fast and cheap for simple questions, more capable for complex ones — all invisible to the user.
+automatically: fast and cheap for simple questions, more capable for complex ones all invisible to the user.

 ---